Understanding community-based innovation and its role in sustainable development

 Areas of Research

-This line of research investigates how innovation happens in community-based settings, focusing particularly on processes of inclusive innovation in contexts in which D-Lab and our partners work.
+This line of research investigates how innovation happens in community-based settings, focusing particularly on processes of inclusive, multi-stakeholder innovation in under-studied contexts.

 This research is building our understanding of local innovation ecosystems, including what they are, why they matter, and how they can be mapped, analyzed, and strengthened.